HazyResearch/data-centric-ai/README.md

-# Data Centric AI _(v0.0.2)_
+# Data Centric AI

-We're collecting (an admittedly opinionated) list of resources and progress made in data-centric AI, with exciting directions past and present.
+We're collecting (an admittedly opinionated) list of resources and progress made in data-centric AI, with exciting directions past, present and future.

 While AI has been pretty focused on models, the real-world experience of those who put models into production is that the data often matters more.
 The goal of this repository